 Pacific Lutheran University offers graduate and post-baccalaureate certificate programs in advanced professional education within a context of the liberal arts tradition.
-Graduate degree programs in business, marketing analytics, creative writing, education, marriage and family therapy, kinesiology, and nursing challenge students to increase their understanding and competence in theory, research and practice.
+Graduate degree programs in business, marketing analytics, creative writing, education, marriage and family therapy, kinesiology, social work, and nursing challenge students to increase their understanding and competence in theory, research and practice.
 Graduates are prepared to become thoughtful and effective leaders in their professions and communities.
 Graduate students have the opportunity to study in unusually close and supportive working relationships with full time doctorally-prepared faculty and professionally qualified part-time practitioners.

 The Master of Fine Arts (M.F.A.) is a 36-month low-residency program in the fields of poetry, fiction and creative nonfiction intended for those wishing to develop and pursue careers as writers.
 M.F.A. students are on campus for a ten-day residency each summer, and work from home with a faculty mentor for the rest of the academic year.
 As part of Pacific Lutheran University, the M.F.A. program is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 The Doctor of Education (Ed.D.) in Educational Leadership is designed for working school leaders to obtain their Ed.D. in three years.
 The Ed.D. with Washington Superintendent Certification option includes a year-long internship in a P-12 district.
 Students in this pathway are eligible for the Superintendent certificate at the end of the second summer and can complete all degree requirements in three years.
 The second option provides a pathway for certified Superintendents to complete a doctoral degree within a three-year time frame.